lisavirginia/clinical-abbreviations/README.md

 This folder contains the current source inventories.

 Please adhere to the stated terms and conditions associated with each source.

+Please refer to the README.md file internal to the folder for source metadata.

 ## Folder: code